laverdet/isolated-vm/README.md

 running `npm install isolated-vm` it is likely you don't have a compiler set up, or your compiler is too old.

-* Windows + OS X users should follow the instuctions here: [node-gyp](https://github.com/nodejs/node-gyp)
+* Windows + OS X users should follow the instructions here: [node-gyp](https://github.com/nodejs/node-gyp)
 * Ubuntu users should run: `sudo apt-get install python g++ build-essential`
 * Alpine users should run: `sudo apk add python make g++`
 * Amazon Linux AMI users should run: `sudo yum install gcc72 gcc72-c++`
 * Arch Linux users should run: `sudo pacman -S make gcc python`

 WHO IS USING ISOLATED-VM
 ------------------------

 * [Screeps](https://screeps.com/) - Screeps is an online JavaScript-based MMO+RPG game.
 They are
-using isolated-vm to run arbitrary player-supplied code in secure enviroments which can persistent for several days at a time.
+using isolated-vm to run arbitrary player-supplied code in secure environments which can persistent for several days at a time.

 * [Fly](https://fly.io/) - Fly is a programmable CDN which hosts dynamic endpoints as opposed to